nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The user cannot undo/redo actions from a previous session of starting the app.
 * The user cannot undo actions that are more than 10 iterations old.
 * The user cannot undo actions that do not change the data of the Dengue Hotspot Tracker, such as list and find.
+* Performing a change after undo-ing will clear any possible `redo` actions.

 ### Clearing all entries : `clear`